tHeStRyNg/devops/Solutions/Task1/README.md

 # Documentation for Task1

+## Requirements
+## Task 1 - Dockerize the Application

+The first task is to dockerise this application - as part of this task you will have to get the application to work with Docker and Docker Compose.
+You are expected to get this app to work with UWSGI or Gunicorn and serve the react frontend through Nginx.

+The React container should also perform `npm build` every time it is built.

+Hint/Optional - Create 3 separate containers.
+1 for the backend, 2nd for the proxy and 3rd for the react frontend.

+It is expected that you create another small document/walkthrough or readme which helps us understand your thinking process behind all of the decisions you made.

+The only strict requirement is that the application should spin up with `docker-compose up --build` command.

+You will be evaluated based on the
+* best practices
+* ease of use
+* quality of the documentation provided with the code

+## Solution
 So to Dockerize a Python backend and React frontend, consider creating a Dockerfile for each component and a docker-compose file to orchestrate the containers.

 BreakDown Structure of the Backend, Frontend and NGinx containers: